alionaBER/azure-ml-engineer-capstone/README.md

 This project uses the data from a DrivenData competition - [Pump it Up: Data Mining the Water Table](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).

 The training data is divided into two files, with the target variable (labels), and the other variables (values).
 The target variable describe the functioning state of each waterpoint (*functional*, *functional need repair* and *non functional*).
-Descriptive variables inlude pump location, its founder, water quality and quantity, water point type, etc.
+Descriptive variables include pump location, its founder, water quality and quantity, water point type, etc.

 ### Task

 The goal of the project is to provide users with a scoring API that receives input data about waterpoints and predicts its status.
-Detection of non functional and functional but requiring repair waterpoints allows prioritizing resources for maintainence.
+Detection of non functional and functional but requiring repair waterpoints allows prioritizing resources for maintenance.

 ### Access

 Raw as well as pre-processed data was uploaded in Azure datastore and tabular dataset were created from them.
 The data used for training exists in the form of the registered dataset, which was used to profile and explore the data.
-Additionally, a file-type dataset was created for training in order to mount it during the Hyperdrive run.
+Additionally, a file-type dataset was created for training in order to mount it during the HyperDrive run.

 ## Automated ML

-The problem at hand is a multiclass classification.
+The problem at hand is a multiclass classification (`task = 'classification'`).
 The fact of unbalanced dataset suggests against the often used accuracy metric.
-Among the available performance metrics in AutoML classification (see below), the weighted AUC was chosen.
+Among the available performance metrics in AutoML classification (see below), the weighted AUC was chosen (`"primary_metric": 'AUC_weighted'`).

-Choice of the cloud compute target allows profiting from higher compute capabilities.
-Enabling early stopping saves computation time for prospectless children runs.
+Choice of the cloud compute target (`compute_target = cpu_cluster`) allows profiting from higher compute capabilities.
+Enabling early stopping (`"enable_early_stopping": True`) saves computation time for prospectless children runs.
+The training data from Datastore with a target variables are also specified within the AutoML configuration (`training_data = ds_joined,
+                               label_column_name = "status_group"`).

 ### Results